 By Joseph Plummer

-To participate in our online Sunday Service from wherever you are located, visit the Fellowship’s website at www.uufsma.org and click on the Zoom Service button displayed on the home page.
-If requested, enter password 294513.
-Sign in between 10:15 and 10:25am.
+To participate in our online Sunday Service, visit the Fellowship’s website at www.uufsma.org and click on the Zoom Service button displayed on the home page.
+If requested, enter password: 294513.
+Sign-in from anywhere Sunday mornings between 10:15-10:25am.

 Through grants and awards, UUFSMA donates at least 50 percent of its budget to support nonprofit organizations that provide health, educational, and environmental services for underserved communities in the San Miguel region.
 Please support this work by clicking on the website home page Donate button.
 Now more than ever, your support is essential.

-Due to the coronavirus, UUFSMA has suspended in-person Sunday services and other gatherings.
-Previous online services can be found on UUFSMA’s YouTube channel.
+Due to the pandemic, UUFSMA has suspended in-person Sunday services and other gatherings.
+A growing collection of previous online services can be found on the UUFSMA’s YouTube channel.
 Go to www.youtube.com and enter UUFSMA in the search box.
 The UU Fellowship welcomes people of all ages, races, religions, sexual orientation, and gender identity.